 Diane Exavier writes, makes, thinks a lot, and laughs even more.
-An artist hailing from Brooklyn by way of her family's journey from Haiti, Diane's work is most concerned with what she calls the 4L's: love, loss, legacy, and land.
+Her work is most concerned with what she calls the 4L's: love, loss, legacy, and land.
 She creates performance events, public programs, and games that challenge and invite audiences to participate in the active realization of a theater that rejects passive reception.
 Diane is a three-time recipient of the Roland Wood Fellowship for Theater Studies from Amherst College, where she completed her B.A. in Theater + Dance.
-She recently received her MFA in Writing for Performance from Brown University.
+She holds an MFA in Writing for Performance from Brown University.

 Her work has been presented at Westmont College, California State University: Northridge, Sibiu's International Theater Festival in Romania, New Urban Arts (Providence), West Chicago City Museum, and in New York: Bowery Poetry Club, Dixon Place, Independent Curators International, Brick Theater, Medialia Gallery, The Invisible Dog, and more.
 Her writing appears in Cunjuh Magazine, The Atlas Review, The Racial Imaginary: Writers on Race in the Life of the Mind, amongst other publications.
 Her chapbook Teaches of Peaches, a hybrid collection of essays and poems, was published by TAR Chapbook Series in Fall 2017.